- Tech Insight

 Fdisk: GNU Fdisk is a command line utility that partitions hard drives.
 Versions 1.2.3 and above support Advanced Format drives.

 Parted: GNU Parted is a graphical utility for partitioning hard drives.
 Versions 2.1 and above support Advanced Format drives.

-The industry transition away from the legacy 512-byte sector is a certainty.
-Hard drive manufacturers have all agreed to adopt the Advanced Format standard no later than January 2011 for new models shipping into the notebook and desktop market segments.
+The industry transition away from the legacy 512-byte sector is a reality.
+Hard drive manufacturers agreed to adopt the Advanced Format standard no later than January 2011 for new models shipping into the laptop and desktop market segments.

-This transition will provide hard drive engineers with another tool to continue to drive improved areal densities and more robust error correction.
-Consumers will benefit as hard drives continue to offer higher capacities, lower costs per gigabyte and continued reliably levels expected by hard drive technology.
+Hard drive engineers continue to drive improved areal densities and more robust error correction.
+Consumers benefit as hard drives continue to offer higher capacities, lower costs per gigabyte, and continued reliably levels expected by hard drive technology.

-The key to a smooth transition is a well-educated storage community, so that potential performance pitfalls can be avoided.
-The most critical aspect of a smooth and successful transition to 4K sectors used in Advanced Format is to promote the use of 4K-aware hard drive partitioning tools.
-As a system builder, OEM, integrator, IT professional or even an end user who is building our configuring a computer, be sure to:
+The key to a smooth transition has been a well-educated storage community, so that potential performance pitfalls can be avoided.
+The most critical aspect of a smooth and successful transition to 4K sectors used in Advanced Format has been to promote the use of 4K-aware hard drive partitioning tools.
+As a system builder, OEM, integrator, IT professional, or even an end user who is building or configuring a computer, be sure to:

-- Use Windows Vista (Service Pack 1 or later) or Windows 7 to create hard drive partitions.
+- Use Windows Vista (Service Pack 1 or later), Windows 7 or later versions to create hard drive partitions.

 - When using third-party software or utilities to create hard drive partitions, check with your vendor to make sure they are updated and confirmed to be 4K aware.

 - If you have customers who commonly re-image systems, encourage them to make sure their imaging utilities are 4K aware.

 - If you are using Linux, check with your Linux vendor or your engineering organization to make sure your system has adopted the changes to become 4K aware.